LimePoint/opschain/docs/getting_started/developer.md

 end
 ```

-Running `opschain-action` will now use the new controller to create two files.
+Running `[dev] $ opschain-action` will now use the new controller to create two files.

 Notice that the `action_methods` argument has specified that this controller's `create` method should be exposed as an action on the `file` resource type.